 This year our corporate Lenten Pilgrimage will include these things:

 Wednesdays in Lent

-at 10am we will be meditating on 2 Stations of the Cross before Mass starts at 10.30am.
+at 10am we will be meditating on a few Stations of the Cross before Mass starts at 10.30am.
 At 5pm we are also warmly invited to Stations of the Cross in the Chapel of the Holy Cross at Archbishop Holgate Hospital.

 Fridays in Lent

-there will be a Mass at S Helen’s at 12 noon followed by soup at the Rectory.
+there will be a Mass at S Helen’s at 12 noon followed by a soup lunch.

 Stations of the Cross will take place at 6.30pm in these locations: